neonevm/neon-evm.docs/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+> Note that the build gives more verbose warnings than the localhost server (with base commands).
+So, `yarn clear` followed by `yarn build` should warn on all internal bust links.

 ## Control image sizes

 Docusaurus provides certain [controls for static assets](https://docusaurus.io/docs/static-assets).
 Either the default location must be used for image location (static/img), or this must be configured and the configured location applied.
 Ad hoc placement of images is not supported.